 This is an epic opportunity to do long term good for the San Marcos River and we need your support to make sure the Mayor and City Council are aware that their constituents do support the removal of Cape’s Dam to restore a free flowing river, while enhancing recreation and wildlife.

-Please help SMRF spread the word that the city decision recently to remove Cape’s Dam is a good decision, and will NOT drain the river.
+Please help SMRF spread the word that the Council’s original decision to remove Cape’s Dam is a good decision, and will NOT drain the river.
 The full flow of the river will be in the natural riverbed, which is best for recreation and the ecosystem.
-Some are spreading untrue information about the dam via TV and the University Star.
-With this untrue information, Woods Apartment residents are being urged to sign a petition to save the dam.
 SMRF supports the dam removal, knowing this is best for the river and for recreation too.
 The dangerous, damaged dam will be removed with funds from U. S. Fish and Wildlife Service, and then there will no longer be a ditch or mill race diverting water away from the river.
 This will be good for the endangered species and all the other species in the river, especially during drought.
 A free flowing river with adequate flow in it, even during hot, dry summers, will be good for recreation as well.

-Removing Cape’s Dam has been studied and discussed for the past two years in City Parks Board and Council meetings and public hearings.
+Removing Cape’s Dam has been studied and discussed for many years in City Parks Board and Council meetings and public hearings.
 There were even earlier US Fish & Wildlife Service studies of the shape of the river, done years ago so that they would be ready to propose removal when floods damaged the dam.
 The dam is quite damaged now, and since it is built of cedar posts, some iron posts and piled rocks, it cannot be easily fixed by piling more rocks on it.
-US Fish and Wildlife Service has offered to work on the permitting needed to remove the dam, and is giving the City the funds to do the actual removal.
+US Fish and Wildlife Service originally offered to work on the permitting needed to remove the dam, would have given the City the funds to do the actual removal.

 There are several important reasons the dam needs to be removed.